catseye/Eqthy/README.md

 It is also possible for a human to write Eqthy documents by hand, and to read them, without much specialized knowledge.
-The base logic is equational logic, which has only 5 rules of inference, and these rules are particularly widely understood; "replace equals with equals" is a standard part of the high-school algebra cirriculum.
+The base logic is [equational logic][], which has only 5 rules of inference, and these rules are particularly widely understood; "replace equals with equals" is a standard part of the high-school algebra cirriculum.